Stuart Clark (author): Short biography

 Clark holds a first class honours degree and a PhD in astrophysics.
 He is a Fellow of the Royal Astronomical Society and a former Vice Chair of the Association of British Science Writers.
 On 9 August 2000, UK daily newspaper The Independent placed him alongside Stephen Hawking and the Astronomer Royal, Professor Sir Martin Rees, as one of the 'stars' of British astrophysics teaching.

 Currently he divides his time between writing books and, in his capacity of cosmology consultant, writing articles for New Scientist.
 He writes for the European Space Agency where he was Senior Editor for Space Science for some time.
 Over the years Clark has written for amongst others: BBC Sky at Night, BBC Focus, The Times, The Guardian, The Economist, The Times Higher Education Supplement, Daily Express, Astronomy Now and Sky and Telescope.

 Until 2001, Stuart was the Director of Public Astronomy Education at the University of Hertfordshire.
 There he taught undergraduates, postgraduates and the general public, whilst researching star formation, planetary habitability and the origins of life.
-In a paper published by Science in 1998, he helped develop the current paradigm that the left-handed amino acids necessary for the origin of life on Earth were synthesized in star-forming regions spread throughout the Galaxy.
+In a paper published by Science in 1998, he helped develop the current paradigm that the left-handed amino acids necessary for the origin of life on Earth were synthesised in star-forming regions spread throughout the Galaxy.

 In 2001, Stuart decided to increase his part-time writing to a full-time occupation.
 He remains a visiting fellow promoting the university and contributing to observatory open nights.
 Having crossed from mainstream science into science journalism, he now spends his working life translating astronomy, space research and physics into comprehensible language for the general public.
 Stuart has also been the accompanying astronomer on a cruise ship and on an eclipse tour to China.
 He frequently lectures to the public up and down the UK and, increasingly, across the world.